alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

 ### Configure AAD side of AD connect
 - Select "Password reset" from the left hand menu
+- Ensure that enable writeback is set on AAD:
+  - Select `On-premises integration` from the left hand side bar
-  - Ensure that enable writeback is set on AAD.
-On the Azure Active Directory click `password reset` and then `on-premises integration`.
-Ensure `write back passwords to your on-premises directory` is set to yes.
+  - Ensure `write back passwords to your on-premises directory` is set to yes.
     ![](images/enable_writeback.png)
+  - If you changed this setting, click the "Save" icon
+- Select `Properties` from the left hand side bar
-  - Go back to `password reset` and make sure that `self service password reset enabled` is set to `All`
+  - Make sure that `self service password reset enabled` is set to `All`
     ![](images/enable_passwordreset.png)
+  - If you changed this setting, click the "Save" icon

 ## 4. Deploy Network Policy Server (NPS)